yiisoft/yii2-queue/docs/guide/driver-gearman.md

 Console
 -------

-Console is used to process queued tasks.
+Console commands are used to process queued tasks.

 ```sh
 yii queue/listen